-There's an overarching theme to the list, as Charity and I discussed - that our musicians cultivate just about anything other than the common garden-variety genres.
+There's an overarching theme to the list, as Charity and I discussed - that our musicians cultivate just about anything other than common garden-variety genres.
 But I also organized the results into sub-themes, which I'll set below in boldface:

 THEME ONE: CHAMBER ENSEMBLES OTHER THAN THE STRING QUARTET

 Dave Camwell, saxophone, Mike Eckerty, Oboe, and Christy Eckerty, piano: Mendelssohn Piano Trios (Teal Creak) Felix Mendelssohn wrote his piano trios before Adolphe Sax invented the instrument that bears his name.
 Mendelssohn probably never heard a sax played, so would he have approved of one of his string parts being transcribed for one?
 I was secretly skeptical, but Dave Camwell and Mike Eckerty convinced me totally.
-They sustain and shape the lines so musically, phrase them so naturally and songfully, and tune their instruments together so truly and beautifully that they let me hear details and connections I’d never noticed before (and I've heard this music a lot in the original form).
+They sustain and shape the lines so musically, phrase them so naturally and songfully, and tune their instruments together so truly and beautifully that they let me hear details and connections I’d never noticed before (and I've heard this music often in the original form).
 Felix, I'd like to imagine, would have loved it as much as I did.

-THEME: THE WORLD CAPITAL OF THE RUSSIAN GUITAR IS....
+THEME THREE: THE WORLD CAPITAL OF THE RUSSIAN GUITAR IS....
 IOWA!
 (WHERE ELSE?)

 That's because of Oleg Timofeyev, who was by any objective measure the most productive recording artist of the year.
 Born in Moscow, Timofeyev revived the Russian seven-string guitar from modern neglect and rediscovered vast amounts of repertoire.
 Thanks to our universities, he is a long-time resident of Iowa City, where he has created an International Russian Guitar Festival that is unique in the world.
 In 2016, Oleg released fully 10 CDs as part of four separate releases on international labels; they cover Russian, Roma (Gypsy), and Elizabethan music, and the international reviews are stellar.
 They include: